 If you're in the market for some bike lights there's a bewildering array to choose from, at prices ranging from a few quid to nearly a grand, so what's the best bet for your riding?
 To help you choose here's road.cc's quick guide to the technology and the options available for your front light.

-Our beam test comparison data contains beam shots and data for over 40 of this year's cycling front lights, as well as all our historical data going back to 2015.
+Our beam test comparison data contains beam shots and data for 27 of this year's cycling front lights, as well as all our historical data going back to 2015.
 So you can directly compare one with another.
 After it, we take a look at the various options in lighting technology and recommend some of our favourite lights.

 If you have a nice big screen you can click here for the widescreen version (1400x1000px)

 We've collected lots of beam data so you can compare and contrast the different lights.
 Light manufacturers use a number of different metrics to describe light output.
 We've used lux here, but measured at a number of points across the width of the beam.
 That gives an indication of the brightness of the beam at the centre, the amount of peripheral light and the throw of the beam.
 We think that's the most useful measurement to directly compare.
 Specifically, we measured the lux value of the beam at two metres distance, in 10cm increments from the centre of the beam to 1m from the centre, giving eleven readings.